You are currently viewing Shareholder Structure of a Company

 The shareholders are the owners of a business limited by shares who have broad influence over the firm, such as:

-• permission for bringing in extra capital, and
+- permission to bring in extra capital and

-Transferring ownership of a firm can therefore be accomplished by transferring shares owned by one member to another.
+Therefore, transferring ownership of a firm can be accomplished by transferring shares owned by one member to another.
 When opposed to a Public Limited Company, share transfer in a Private Limited Company is generally more limited.

-Transferring ownership of a firm / a company can therefore be accomplished by transferring shares owned by one member to another.
+Therefore, transferring ownership of a firm/company can be accomplished by transferring shares owned by one member to another.
 When opposed to a Public Limited Company, share transfer in a Private Limited Company is generally more limited.
 In the case of a Private Limited Company, the shares are closely owned by a limited number of people, such as family members or friends.
 As a result, most Private Limited Company Articles of Association limit a shareholder’s power to transfer the company’s shares to an outsider.

 What is the Procedure for Transferring a Company Share?